Barbershop (Atlanta): Plot

 As they return to the barbershop, Bibby notices his son Lamar hanging out with his friends.
 When they notice him, they flee and Bibby gives chase on his truck.
-He catches up with them, reprimanding Lamar for skipping school and not putting the posters he assigned him to do.
-He calls Alfred to lecture his kid but Alfred is not in the mood.
+He catches up with them, reprimanding Lamar for skipping school and not putting up the posters he assigned him to do.
+He calls Alfred to come lecture his kid but Alfred is not in the mood.
 When Lamar notices Alfred and insults his hair, Alfred angrily steps out and confronts Lamar, telling him about his father's reckless behavior.
-Lamar is not taken aback, he actually wants Alfred to listen to one of his mixtapes, frustrating him.
+Lamar is not taken aback; he actually wants Alfred to listen to one of his mixtapes, frustrating him.
 Bibby then takes Lamar to go with him and Alfred.
-Bibby discusses with Lamar in the truck and despite being told by Alfred to focus on the road, he accidentally rear-ends a car.
-Bibby asks Alfred to claim that he drove the wheel due to his criminal record, but Alfred refuses as he is still on probation and is carrying marijuana in his pockets.
+Bibby talks with Lamar in the truck, and is repeatedly told by Alfred to focus on the road.
+He then accidentally rear-ends a car.
+Bibby asks Alfred to claim that he was driving due to his (Bibby's) criminal record, but Alfred refuses as he is still on probation and is carrying marijuana in his pockets.
 When the driver, an Asian woman, steps out of her car in pain, Bibby decides to drive away in a hit and run.

 They finally arrive at the barbershop, where Bibby is called for another meeting.
 Alfred silently threatens him and he proceeds to cut his hair.
 Alfred refuses to pay and only does so when Bibby starts claiming that they had "a good day", leaving angrily.
 After some time passes, Alfred returns to the barbershop, with Bibby waiting for him.
 Instead, Alfred goes with his new barber, who is just a few feet away from Bibby.
 As he prepares, Alfred is speechless when he is asked as to what haircut he wants, as he only said "the usual" to Bibby.
 He then stares at Bibby tending to another person across him.